 Personal Tutors look after the day to day needs of students in tutor groups.
 Students remain with their tutor groups throughout the five years wherever possible.
 Tutor time activities allow staff and students to build up trusting and mutually respectful relationships between their Personal Tutors and amongst their peers.
 Key messages which reinforce the expected ethos, broaden perspectives and educate about the world around them are delivered in weekly assemblies.
-Students have plenty of opportunities to take part in Inter-form competitions.
 Safeguarding is always a priority to ensure students are happy and safe to learn.
 Everything we do to care for our students pastorally aims to support their development of good character.